Fred Silverman Dead, TV Exec Behind ‘Scooby Doo,’ ‘Roots,’ & ‘Charlie’s Angels’ Dies At 82

 Silverman was awarded the Women in Film Lucy Award in 1995.
 Four years later, in 1999, he was inducted into the Academy of Television Arts and Sciences Hall of Fame.

-Silverman married his former secretary, Catherine Ann nee-Kihn.
+Silverman married his former secretary, Catherine Ann Silverman, nee Kihn.
 The couple had two children, daughter Melissa Anne and son William Lawrence.